Dominican Restoration Day commemorates “El grito de Capotillo” launched the Dominican War of Restoration.

 The Dominican Republic finally became free in 1865 when the Spanish abandoned the colony.

 The story continued with periods of U.S. domination, the Trujillo dictatorship, and a civil war.

 The Fourth Dominican Republic has been more or less stable since 1966.
 We had to free ourselves from the Spanish, slavery, French, British, Haitians and Americans.

 Once the nation becomes free, each of us as individuals is faced with an internal struggle to be free.

 On August 16, 1863, a group of Dominican patriots led by Santiago Rodríguez raided the border town of Dajabon and raised the Dominican flag on Capotillo Hill.

 El grito de Capotillo (The Cry of Capotillo) was the trigger for the Dominican War of Restoration.
-The struggle between Dominican rebels and Spanish forces continued until 1865 when Spanish Queen Isabella II decided to abandon the colony to avoid facing the Americans who had just finished their Civil War.
+The struggle between Dominican rebels and Spanish forces continued until 1865 when Spanish Queen Isabella II decided to abandon the colony to avoid facing the Americans of the United States who had just finished their Civil War.